PaulMDecker/Hello-world/README.md

 {Describe your purpose for creating this software.}

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}
+This software is a simple 'hello world' program using the python programming language.

+The purpose for creating this software wast to help further my understanding of the python language.

 [Software Demo Video](http://youtube.link.goes.here)